metoppv/improver/doc/source/metadata/Introduction.rst

     The dimension for the index for the set of sites.

 string5 / string8
-    Just constants used to dimension the character length of the string variable holding zero padded WMO identifier and Met Office identifiers, respectively.
+    Constants used to dimension the character length of the string variable holding zero padded WMO identifier and Met Office identifiers, respectively.

 Variables